MAGDiff: Covariate Data Set Shift Detection via Activation Graphs of Deep Neural Networks: Background

+given two random sets of samples, $X_0$ and $X_1$, independently drawn from two distributions $\distrib_0$ and $\distrib_1$ (see, \textit{e.g.}, \cite{heumann2023introduction} for an introduction to hypothesis testing).
+To do so, many statistics have been derived, depending on the assumptions made on $\distrib_0$ and $\distrib_1$.
+In the case of distributions supported on $\R$, one such test is the {\em univariate Kolmogorov-Smirnov (KS) test}, of which we make use in this article.
+Given, as above, two sets of samples $X_0,X_1\subset \R$, consider the empirical distribution functions $F_i(z) \coloneqq \frac{1}{\text{Card}(X_i)} \sum_{x\in X_i}1_{x\leq z}$ for $i=0,1$ and $z\in\R$, where $\text{Card}$ denotes the cardinality.
+Then the statistic associated with the KS test and the samples is $T \coloneqq \sup_{z\in\R}|F_0(z)-F_1(z)|$.
+If $\distrib_0 = \distrib_1$, the distribution of $T$ is independent of $\distrib_0$ and converges to a known distribution when the sizes of the samples tend to infinity (under mild assumptions) \cite{smirnov1939estimation}.
+Hence approximate $p$-values can be derived.
 The KS test can also be used to compare multivariate distributions: if $\distrib_0$ and $\distrib_1$ are distributions on $\R^D$, a $p$-value $p_i$ can be computed from the samples by comparing the $i$-th entries of the vectors of $X_0,X_1\subset \R^D$ using the univariate KS test, for $i=1,\dots,D$.
 A standard and conservative way of combining those $p$-values is to reject $H_0$ if $\min(p_1,\dots,p_D)<\alpha/D$, where $\alpha$ is the significance level of the test.
 This is known as the {\em Bonferroni correction} \cite{Voss1073}.
 Other tests tackle the multidimensionality of the problem more directly, such as the {\em Maximum Mean Discrepancy (MMD) test}, though not necessarily with greater success (see, \textit{e.g.}, \cite{Ramdas2014OnTD}).